LaureBrosseau/battlecard-generator/README.md

 # Battle Card Generator

-It's not enough to know who you're up against, the rep on the call needs the right content in hand.
+Knowing who you're up against in a deal is not enough.
+The rep on the call needs the right content in hand.

-You do not want Sales to lose deals to competitors because they didn't know how to respond or what to say when the competitor's name or arguments came up in a conversation with a prospect.
+Too many deals are lost because a sales rep didn't know how to respond when a competitor's name or argument came up with a prospect.

-That's exactly what battle cards are for.
-They turn competitive intelligence that usually exists somewhere, in a Product Marketing Manager's head, in a sales rep's memory of a tough prospect call, in an old Slack thread, but rarely anywhere a sales rep can actually access it live.
+Battle cards fix that: short, easy-to-use content reps can pull up mid-call.
+They turn competitive intelligence that's scattered across a PMM's head, a rep's memory, or a Slack thread into something actionable.

 **Leverage this framework and AI prompts to turn raw competitive data into a sales-ready battle card in a few minutes.**

+For Product Marketers, Sales, and anyone who owns competitive intelligence and needs a battle card that actually gets used.

 <p align="center"><br>
 <img src="./assets/screenshot-databricks-snowflake.png" width="80%"> <br>
-<em>Example of a battle card created with the Battle Card Generator<br>
+<em>Example of a battle card created with the battle card generator<br>
 </em>
 </p>

 ## The problem

-But many competitive battle cards are ineffective for the same reasons:
+Many competitive battle cards are ineffective because:
-- They're built once and barely updated, so sales stop using them.
+- They're built once and never updated, so sales stop using them.
 - They're too long, too exhaustive, thus not usable in real-life situations.
 - They often tell sales reps *what* the competitor does, but not *what to say* or *how to answer* against specific arguments.

-A good battle card is short, straight to the point, and accessible.
+A good battle card is short, straight to the point, and easy to access.
 It helps the sales rep quickly understand the ins and outs of a specific competitor.

-So here's what you'll find in this repo: a repeatable structure, ready-to-use prompts, and battle card examples, so anyone in Product Marketing can go from scattered competitor notes to a usable battle card fast, with or without AI.
+So here's what you'll find in this repo: a battle card framework, ready-to-use prompts, and battle card real-life examples.

 ## What's in this repo